-- The S&P Main Municipal Index generated a total return of –3.02% in the second quarter, bringing the year-to-date return to -8.39% and marking the index’s worst performance in the first half of a calendar year since its inception in 1999.
+- The S&P Main Municipal Index generated a total return of 3.91% in the fourth quarter, bringing the year-to-date return to -8.05%, index’s worst performance in a calendar year since its inception in 1999.

-- Municipals outperformed U.S. Treasuries (USTs) on a maturity-matched basis, causing Municipal-to-Treasury (MT) ratios to richen during the quarter.
+- Municipals outperformed U.S. Treasuries (USTs) on a maturity-matched basis, resulting in richer Municipal-to-Treasury (MT) ratios during the quarter.

 - We expect improved municipal performance in 2023 as valuations have adjusted to more fair or even favorable levels, providing a cushion to the downside that did not exist one year ago.